seabird-irc/proto/README.md

 Unfortunately, this is under active development and still fairly clunky, but if you really want to get involved you're welcome to!

-At a minimum, you'll need a running instance of [core](https://github.com/seabird-irc/seabird-core).
+At a minimum, you'll need a running instance of [core](https://github.com/seabird-irc/seabird-core) and at least one running chat backend.
 From there, you may clone various plugin repositories as desired and configure them to connect to `core`.

 ## License